-Since December 2017, NZHA breeders have been able to Single Nucleotide Polymorphism (SNP) DNA test animals by using either 10K SNP test at Genomnz or 50K SNP tests at Neogen (previously known as GeneSeek).
+Since December 2017, NZ Herefords breeders have been able to Single Nucleotide Polymorphism (SNP) DNA test animals with recently 100K SNP tests being avaialble at Neogen.

 The benefit of SNP testing over microsatellite testing is largely resulting in increased accuracy and genomic prediction.
 If you wish to read more about the benefits of genomic testing, click here.